Freddie Freeman Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 19th-ranked team ERA among all MLB pitching staffs (4.40).
+- The Nationals have the 21st-ranked team ERA across all league pitching staffs (4.46).

-- Nationals pitchers combine to rank 22nd in baseball in home runs given up (67 total, 1.2 per game).
+- The Nationals rank 23rd in baseball in home runs surrendered (70 total, 1.3 per game).

-- In his most recent time out on Thursday, the righty tossed four innings against the San Diego Padres, giving up two earned runs while surrendering two hits.
+- In his most recent appearance on Saturday, the left-hander went 6 1/3 innings against the Kansas City Royals, giving up six earned runs while surrendering seven hits.

-- The 26-year-old has amassed a 5.32 ERA and 7.8 strikeouts per nine innings in five games this season, while allowing a batting average of .235 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.